-EIA estimates total coal consumption for 2013 totaled 925 MMst, a 4.0% increase over 2012.
-The increase was primarily a result of increased consumption in the electric power sector due to higher natural gas prices.
-Consumption continues to grow at a rate of 4.2% to 964 MMst in 2014 as electricity demand grows and natural gas prices remain well above their 2012 level.
-Total coal consumption is projected to decline by 2.4% in 2015, as retirements of coal power plants rise in response to the implementation of the Mercury and Air Toxics Standards, and generation from renewable resources (wind, hydro, biomass, geothermal, and solar) grows by more than 3%.
+EIA projects total coal consumption growth of 2.5% to 949 MMst in 2014 because of higher electricity demand and power sector natural gas prices 22% above their 2013 level.
+Total coal consumption is projected to fall by 2.7% in 2015, as retirements of coal power plants rise in response to the implementation of the Mercury and Air Toxics Standards, electricity sales growth slows to 0.4%, and natural gas prices fall relative to coal prices.

 Annual average coal prices to the electric power industry fell over the past two years, from $2.39/MMBtu in 2011 to $2.35/MMBtu in 2013.
 EIA expects average delivered coal prices to increase over the forecast period, with prices of $2.38/MMBtu in 2014 and $2.39/MMBtu in 2015.

 |2012||2013||2014 projected||2015 projected|

 |End of Period Inventories||(million short tons)|